kanchan-kharkwal/POC_01/README.md

 # Transactional Data Pipeline Orchestration

-This project is a **modular, production-ready data pipeline** built using **Apache Airflow** and **Apache PySpark**, designed to simulate real-time transaction data processing.
+This project is a **modular,  data pipeline** built using **Apache Airflow** and **Apache PySpark**, designed to simulate real-time transaction data processing.
 It performs a full ETL flow—starting from ingesting `.csv` files to partitioned and cleaned parquet files, ensuring schema validation, deduplication, and data quality checks along the way.

 ---